leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab8-enable-dataguard/lab8-enable-dataguard.md

         >  *< db\_name >\_< 3\_chars\_unique\_string >_< region-name >*

-     * **Database password**: Enter the database administrator password of the primary database.
+     * **Database password**: Enter the database administrator password of the primary Database.
 Use this same database administrator password for the standby database.